General RV Tips & Tricks

 Stick to the “3-3-3 Rule”

-Travel no more than 300 miles a dayarrive by 3 PM, and stay at least 3 days in one place.
+Travel no more than 300 miles a day, stop once every 3 hours, and arrive by 3 PM.
 It prevents burnout and helps you enjoy the journey.

 Always Check Your Level Before Disconnecting